 Participation and Awareness: The active involvement of both students and the college in the Green Campus campaign has significantly contributed to decreasing environmental issues within the campus.
+This participation has created a sense of environmental consciousness among the college community.

-Reduction of Plastic Usage: The plastic-free campaign has been instrumental in encouraging people to give up plastic use.
+Reduction of Plastic Usage: The plastic-free campaign has been instrumental in encouraging people to give up bottled water and opt for filtered water facilities.
+This shift in behavior has reduced plastic waste and its associated environmental impact.